View Larry Hosto's Obituary on CommunityNewspaperGroup.com and share memories

 |

-OELWEIN - Larry Paul Hosto, 63, of Oelwein, Iowa, passed away on Friday, January 17, 2020, at Mercy Hospital in Cedar Rapids after a long-fought battle with cancer.
+OELWEIN - Larry Paul Hosto, 63, of Oelwein, passed away Friday, Jan.
+17, 2020, at Mercy Hospital in Cedar Rapids after a long fought battle with cancer.
 Per Larry's wishes, no services will take place at this time.
 A celebration of life will be arranged at a later date.

-He was born July 15, 1956, in Staunton, Illinois, to Roland and Adelia (Eden) Hosto.
-Larry graduated from Highland High School in 1974 where he later attended the University of Illinois, majoring in agricultural science.
-On May 20, 1989, Larry was united in marriage to Susan Hampton in Litchfield, Illinois.

-Larry was a member of the Oelwein Jaycee's, Masonic Hebron Lodge, and was involved with the Boy Scouts.
-He enjoyed everything he could gain knowledge on, Illini athletics, traveling, and could be known as a "foodie."
-More than anything, Larry loved his family and dedicated each and every moment of his life to doing what he could for them.
+Larry was a member of the Oelwein Jaycee's, Masonic Hebron Lodge and was involved with the Boy Scouts.
+He enjoyed everything he could gain knowledge on, Illini athletics, traveling and could be known as a "foodie."
+More than anything Larry loved his family and dedicated each and every moment of his life doing what he could for them.

-Survivors include his wife, Sue Hosto of Oelwein; his two children, Pamela (Sam) Westendorf of North Liberty, Iowa, and Tyler Hosto, Oelwein; and one sister, Norma (Micheal) Hosto-Palmer of Collinsville, Illinois.
+Survivors include his wife, Sue Hosto of Oelwein, his two children, Pamela (Sam) Westendorf of North Liberty, and Tyler Hosto; and one sister, Norma (Micheal) Hosto-Palmer of Collinsville, Ill.

 He was preceded in death by his parents.